 The competition didn’t physically match up.
 It measured 29-51% lower voltage output when compared to the GM sample, leading to potential system failure.
 In the Ford test, the competition measured 45-74% lower voltage, with resistance and inductance flaws that result in poor performance.

-Standard® and Intermotor® ABS sensors delivered a more consistent signal output performance, matching OE for output voltage, resistance and all critical measurables.
+Standard® ABS sensors delivered a more consistent signal output performance, matching OE for output voltage, resistance and all critical measurables.

 The anti-lock braking system uses an ABS or wheel sensor to monitor the wheel speed and send this information to the ABS computer.
 The ABS computer uses this information to prevent the brakes from locking during a stop.

-OE connectors and terminals are used to ensure accurate, water-tight connection to the engine wire harness.
+OE connectors and terminals ensure accurate, water-tight connection to the engine wire harness.

-Grommets and wire clips are included on the harness to ensure proper mounting and routing within the car chassis.
+Grommets and wire clips are included on the harness to ensure proper mounting and routing within the vehicle chassis.

 Wire harness comes with protective sleeve to prevent wires from chafing and creating short circuits.

-Sensor housing is made from high-quality, glass-reinforced plastic resin with both high temperature and environmental protection resistance.
+Sensor housing is made from high-quality, glass-reinforced plastic resin to withstand high temperature and environmental conditions.

-For more than 100 years, when the OE failed, technicians have trusted Standard®, Blue Streak® and Intermotor® to deliver a part that’s equal to or better than the original it’s replacing.
+For more than 100 years, when the OE failed, technicians have trusted Standard® and Blue Streak® to deliver a part that’s equal to or better than the original it’s replacing.